 - Leading an executive team

 However, at the core of effective executive leadership is Essence.
 Executives need to draw from their Purpose- and Value-Centred Leadership Essence and elevate it to an organisational level.
 We refer to this as Culture-Centred Leadership because responsibilities shift to elements that both shape and protect organisational culture—consistency of communication and action, integrity and transparency, and serving as an example for other leaders and employees to follow.

 The C-suite leader, at the helm of the organisation, necessitates a balancing act between the roles of what we have identified as Pathfinder and Steward.
 As a Pathfinder, executive leaders are expected to continually renew or advance the organisation; meanwhile, the Steward role ensures the key elements that define the distinct character and culture of the organisation remain.

 As Pathfinder, executive leaders create vision, set strategy, oversee systems and processes, and champion sustainability to blaze new trails, taking people where they would not go without being led.

-At the executive leadership level, the amount of direct influence the executive has on performance pales in comparison to the influence his or her actions and communications have on the entire organization.
+At the executive leadership level, the amount of direct influence the executive has on performance pales in comparison to the influence his or her actions and communications have on the entire organisation.
 Consistency in action and communication becomes the values on which these leaders need to focus.

 Integration of Essence and Form